KaotoIO/kaoto.io/content/quickstart/_index.md

 If you downloaded one of the native executables valid for your architecture and operative system, you just have to run the downloaded file as you would run any other application file in your operative system.

 Note that as it is a native build, you should have the exact same environment as the one in which the executable was built.
-All our executables are built using the latest versions of github machines.
+All our executables are built using the latest versions of GitHub machines.

 You can now access Kaoto on [http://localhost:8081](http://localhost:8081)